RamVasuthevan/Personal-Website/website/art.markdown

 <!--From https://ago.ca/exhibitions/kaws-family -->
 <!--KAWS, FAMILY (2021) Bronze, paint, (219.1 x 207 x 95.6 cm) © KAWS-->

-People say that there's some art which captivates you and just brings you in This is the first time I remember that happening to me in an organic way.
+People say that some art captivates you and just brings you in.
+This is the first time I remember that happening to me in an organic way.

 I've tried to ... force that, intentionally sitting in front of painting that I like for 10 or 15 minutes.
 But this is the first time when the painting forced me to keep looking.

 I was struck by how each of the family members were similar to each other and different.
 And how the differences don't make them not family.
-The family is something that transcends the differences
+The family is something that transcends the differences.

-I just had to stop there and stare and keep looking at it and thinking about how the piece reflected life
+I just had to stop there and stare and keep looking at it and thinking about how the piece reflected life.

 ### DNCB